-Map 2 has been created by identifying areas where the current vegetation cover could be enhanced, for example by habitat restoration that will increase vegetation surface roughness and soil management.
+Map 2 (Appendix C) has been created by identifying areas where the current vegetation cover could be enhanced, for example by habitat restoration that will increase vegetation surface roughness (e.g. managing grass height and species composition of grasslands) and soil management.
 The selected areas were then further analysed in terms of their placement within the river drainage basin.